swcarpentry-ja/carpentries-coc/topic_folders/policies/privacy.md

 - *Hosts* - people organizing a workshop at their local site
 - *Instructors and Trainers* - people who are teaching a Carpentries workshop
 - *Instructor applicants and trainees* - people who have applied to become instructors or are in the process of completing certification
+- *Lesson contributors and maintainers* - people who contribute to or maintain lessons
 - * The Carpentries staff* - people employed by The Carpentries
 - *Authorized administrators* - personnel, contractors or volunteers operating in an administrative capacity for The Carpentries as workshop coordinators or subcommittee representatives.